ChillCube/Godot_SmoothMovement/README.md

 > If you use submodules in your project, and don't want these to update to the latest version, run this instead:
 > ```bash
 > git init && \
-> git submodule add --recursive https://github.com/ChillCube/Godot_SmoothMovement.git addons/SmoothMovement && \
+> git submodule add https://github.com/ChillCube/Godot_SmoothMovement.git addons/SmoothMovement && \
 > git submodule update --init --recursive --remote addons/SmoothMovement
 > ```